Ramirez vs Taylor: Who Will Be Crowned King?

 A few years ago, the WBSS was created in an effort to get the best to face each other.

 The concept of a Super Lightweight tournament to emulate Showtime’s “Super Six” was initially well received.
 There was some doubt from promoters and managers that the tournament would go without a hitch.
-Although a virtual unknown, Josh Taylor was able to get himself placed within the tournament while Jose Ramirez did not.
+Although a virtual unknown, Josh Taylor was able to get himself 2 while Jose Ramirez did not.

 Some say it was best that Ramirez didn’t participate as the WBSS wasn’t built on an established platform.
 Later on, we saw the WBSS run into funding issues which validated the concerns of many.
 The tourney did however benefit Josh Taylor.
 “The Tartan Tornado” went up against one of the top Super Lightweights at the time (Regis Prograis) in the final.
 That event was well received and caught the attention of the purists and the boxing world.
 This matchup was fought at an extremely high level as both men gave it they're all.
 With one eye completely shut, Taylor was still able to earn the close decision victory.